 By Chris Balzar

-Chris Balzer is Founder and President of Emerald Coast Energy Solutions and resides in the Santa Rosa Beach area with his wife and 3 children.
-For more information on how to save and become more energy efficient call (850) 588-2870, visit www.trusteces.com or email firstname.lastname@example.org and Beat the Heat.
+Chris Balzer is Founder and President of Emerald Coast Energy Solutions which is a Smile Provider Company.
+He provides smiles to customers after installing high energy efficient products, increasing comfort and lowering energy bills.
+For more information on how to save this summer and become energy efficient, schedule an inspection by calling (850) 588-2870, visit www.trusteces.com or email firstname.lastname@example.org and Beat the Heat.